Fact-checked

 • mental disorders.

-Diagnostics of the spice poisoning
+Diagnostics spice poisoning

 • assessment of the total protein in the blood, urea, bilirubin, creatinine.